 Capitol Hill Community Lunch

-Redeemer is one of many community groups that volunteer at Community Lunch on Capitol Hill in Seattle.
+Redeemer was one of many community groups that volunteer at Community Lunch on Capitol Hill in Seattle.
 The program receives an Earley Outreach Fund grant to pay for a social worker to be on site.

 Community Lunch provides full hot meals and other critical services to homeless and hungry people in Seattle’s Capitol Hill neighborhood.
 Volunteers are always welcome.